Home

 Hydrogen Energy Production Technologies

-Production from natural gas by means of three different chemical processes:
+Make it from natural gas by means of three different chemical processes:

 • Steam reforming (steam methane reforming – SMR)